mnichols08/udemy-courses/free-code-camp/algorithims-and-data-structures/rpg-game/README.md

 Step 2
 Create four div elements within your #game element.
 Give them the following respective id values, in order: stats, controls, monsterStats, and text.

+Step 3
+Create three span elements within your #stats element.
+Give each of them the class stat.
+Then give the first one the text XP: 0, the second one the text Health: 100, and the third one the text Gold: 50.